mazamorac/ExcelMazRegex/README.md

 if not specified, the replacement patterns defaults to "$0".

 Returns:
 * first instance of text in input that conforms to the input pattern and options, optionally modified by a replacement pattern
 * #VALUE error if the input or pattern are empty strings
 * #NA error if the pattern is not found
 * #NUM error for internal errors (please raise an issue if this happens (it shouldn't))

 #### Function RegexReplace()
-'''
-RegexReplace( input, pattern [, options [, replacement ] ] )
+`RegexReplace( input, pattern [, options [, replacement ] ] )`
-'''

 Finds all the instances of the search pattern in the input text, optionally modified with the option flags, replaces them with the replacement pattern, and returns the modifed input.

 The parameters, and options for RegexReplace() are the same as for RegexReplace().

 Returns:
 * all the input text, with every instance of the search pattern + options replaced by the replacement pattern
 * #VALUE error if the input or pattern are empty strings
 * #NUM error for internal errors (please raise an issue if this happens (it shouldn't))